Linji Huguo Chan Temple: History

-In 1900, then Japanese Governor of Taiwan Kodama Gentaro (兒玉源太郎), who himself was affiliated with the same sect, requested monks from the Rinzai school (of Zen Buddhism in Japan) to come to Taiwan, build a temple, and promote Zen Buddhism on the land nearby the (then) newly constructed Taiwan Grand (Shinto) Shrine (台灣神社).
-The first abbot who also oversaw the construction was Kodama Gentaro’s university classmate, Iori Genshu (梅山玄秀), at the time of the invitation, already a well known monk in Osaka.
+In 1900, then Japanese Governor of Taiwan Kodama Gentaro (兒玉源太郎), who himself was affiliated with the same sect, requested monks from the Rinzai school (of Zen Buddhism in Japan) to come to Taiwan, build a temple, and promote Zen Buddhism on the land nearby the (then) newly constructed Taiwan Grand Shrine (台灣神社).
+The first abbot who also oversaw the construction was Kodama Gentaro’s university classmate, Umeyama Genshu (梅山玄秀), at the time of the invitation, already a well known monk in Osaka.
 The temple was to be named later Rinzai Gokokuzen-ji (臨済護国禅寺), and it was a branch temple of Rinzai Zen Buddhism in Japanese rule period.
 Construction of the temple started in 1900 and was completed in 1911 (明治44年) with the original name Chin'nanzan Gokoku-ji Temple (鎮南山護國禪寺) which means that the temple was meant to help Protect the Southern Lands of the Japanese Empire.
 The statue of Sakyamuni was consecrated on June 21, 1912.

+Large scale Japanese temples in Taipei include Shandao Temple, Donghe Chan Temple, Linji Hugou Chan Temple, etc., but only the main hall of the Linji Temple was preserved.
+In year 1984, in cooperation with the municipal government in order to expand the street, the main hall was moved to the North, and Yuenmen Street became the new point of entry and exit, and the alignment of the main hall was also changed from South-North to East-West (90 degree turn).
+With this move, the old temple gate and main hall axis was altered.

 In April 2007, the Taipei Municipal Government has allocated NT$18.05 million for the reconstruction project.

+Visitor Information

+Wheelchair Access

+Currently from the buildings dedicated to religious service only the ground floor of the Lotus Treasury Hall (please check the Temple Buildings section) has easy wheelchair access (a concrete ramp).